espocrm/documentation/docs/development/services.md

 Controllers are supposed to have little code.
 Usually a controller action calls some service method.

-The **main feature** of service classes that they can be re-defined in `Modules` or `Custom` directories.

 Locations of service classes:

 * `application/Espo/Services/`
 * `application/Espo/Modules/{moduleName}/Services/`
 * `custom/Espo/Custom/Services/`

-**Important**: Since v6.0 it's not recomended to create custom service classes for your business logic.
-Create a class in any namespace you like (inside your module).
+It's not necessary to create custom service classes for your business logic.
+You can create a class in any namespace you like (inside your module).
 Use the dependency injection to require this class in your custom controller (your class will be passed to the constructor of your controller).

 ## Record service